 The Dutch approach to public broadcasting is unique.
 Programmes are made by groups which reflect political or religious currents, or other interests.
 These organisations are allocated airtime on TV and radio, in line with the number of members they have.

 Public radio and TV face stiff competition from commercial stations.
 Viewers have access to a wide range of domestic and foreign channels, thanks mainly to one of the highest cable take-up rates in Europe.
 Every province has at least one local public TV channel.
 The three national public TV stations enjoy high audience shares.

 Freedom of the press is guaranteed by the constitution, as is free speech.
 Newspaper ownership is highly concentrated.

-There were 15.5 million internet users by June 2012 (Internetworldstats), comprising nearly 93% of the population.
+There were just under 16 million internet users by 2016 (Internetlivestats), comprising 94% of the population.